Highly Qualified Staff

 Khandallah Little School

-My name is Kiri Woods, and I am part of the Khandallah Little School team!
+My name is Kiri Mackintosh, and I am part of the Khandallah Little School team!

 I attended Victoria University where I obtained a BA/BTeach, majoring in education and early childhood education.
 This furthered my interest in working with children and helped me develop many valuable practices to support and enhance learning experiences for children in the early years.
 I enjoy teaching and working in early childhood and supporting the education and development of the younger years.